Skip to main content

 12.

-Certified practice registered psychiatric nurses who prescribe controlled drugs and substances follow the requirements of the College of Pharmacists of BC's Controlled Prescription Program including requirements related to securing and disposing of prescription pads; reporting any loss, theft or misuse of the prescription pads; and record retention.
+Certified registered psychiatric nurses who prescribe controlled drugs and substances follow the requirements of the College of Pharmacists of BC’s Controlled Prescription Program including requirements related to securing and disposing of prescription pads; reporting any loss, theft or misuse of the prescription pads; and record retention.

 Glossary

-Competence: The integration and application of current knowledge, skills, attitudes, and judgment required to perform safely, ethically, and appropriately within an individual's practice.
+Competence: the integration and application of current knowledge, skills, ability, and judgment required to perform ethically, safely and in accordance with all applicable ethics standards and practice standards.

 Footnotes